 First!
 Marinate the chick peas.
 Drain a can of garbanzo beans and gather up olive oil, lemon, salt, and crushed red pepper.
 Easy!

-Pour all of the ingredients into a bowl.
+Pour all of the ingredients into a bowl, and stir to combine.

-Start to build the tabouli by adding the couscous, tomato, cucumber, parsley, and half the marinated garbanzo beans to a large bowl.
-Squeeze in the lemon juice and drizzle a few tablespoons of the bean marinade over the salad.
+Start to build the tabouli by adding the couscous, tomato, cucumber, parsley, and half the marinated chickpeas to a large bowl.
+Squeeze in the rest of the lemon juice and drizzle a few tablespoons of the bean marinade over the salad.

 Stir everything together, and taste/season/taste/season.
-I added almost all of the juice from the beans and a bit more salt.
-Extra crushed red pepper WOULD have been on my list, but Beck is such a wuss about spicy stuff.
+I usually add almost all of the juice from the beans and a bit more salt.

 Because of the simplicity of the ingredients, the tabouli should taste really flavorful, with a lot of salt and lemon juice - not bland at all.
 When it tastes great to you, serve it in a big bowl with the rest of the marinated chick peas on top.

 I mean.
 Full meal, check.
-Side dish, check.
+Vegan side dish, check.
 Snack, done.
 Breakfast?
 It works.

 Tangy tabouli salad with tons of lemon and fresh herbs + creamy marinated garbanzos, not all heroes wear capes, you know.